dullhunk/cdyf/24-carmen.md

 Duncan: You actually did a placement and internship.
 Did you which one which way round did you do it?

-Carmen: I did first my placement, the placement was at [The Walt Disney Company](https://en.wikipedia.org/wiki/The_Walt_Disney_Company)
+Carmen: I did first my placement, the placement was at [The Walt Disney Company](https://en.wikipedia.org/wiki/The_Walt_Disney_Company) (see [My Industrial Placement at Disney – Carmen Faura](https://www.mub.eps.manchester.ac.uk/compsci/2022/01/10/my-industrial-placement-at-disney-carmen-faura/))

 Duncan: what were you doing?
 Brief sort of description of what you were doing for Walt Disney.